slodkiadrianek/EI/README.md

 ## Technologies Used

+- GET /categories/ ~ get all categories;
+- GET /categories/:categoryId ~ Get category by id;
+- GET /categories/:categoryId/sets ~ Get category with sets;
+- POST /categories/ ~ Create category u need to specify a name and description i body;
+- DELETE /categories/:categoryId ~ Will delete the category;
+- GET /elements/sets/:setId ~  will get set with elements;
+- POST /sets/:setId ~ Will create a set, you have to send name,description,categoryId also csv file as file;
+- GET /sets/:setId ~  Will get set with elements;
+- DELETE /sets/:setId ~ Will delete the set;
+---

+## Routes

 - **Go**: Backend runtime.
 - **Gin**: Web framework for building RESTful APIs.
 - **PostgreSql**: Database for storing sets,categories and elements.

 ---

 ## Installation